wsalivar/streaming_demo/README.md

 ## Simple native node module to stream the desktop to Twitch using OBS Studio API

 This is my first attempt at writing a napi module in C++ using OBS Software to stream content.
-I learned some useful information along the way.
+I learned some useful information along the way regarding the importance of modules.

 ## Modules